Chemical peel

-A chemical peel is a technique used to improve and smooth the texture of the skin.
-Facial skin is mostly treated, and scarring can be improved.
+A chemical peel is a treatment used to improve and smooth the texture of the skin.
+The skin on the face is most commonly treated, but peels can also be performed on the body.
 Chemical peels are intended to remove the outermost layers of the skin.
-To accomplish this task, the chosen peel solution induces a controlled injury to the skin.
-Resulting wound healing processes begin to regenerate new tissues.
-The dead skin eventually peels off.
-The regenerated skin is usually smoother and less wrinkled than the old skin.
-Some types of chemical peels can be purchased and administered without a medical license, however people are advised to seek professional help from a dermatologist or plastic surgeon on a specific type of chemical peel before a procedure is performed.
+To accomplish this task, the chosen peel solution induces a controlled injury to the skin, which causes the skin to peel.
+This process leads to smoother skin can improve fine lines, acne scars, and pigment.
+Medium depth peels must be performed by a medical provider (MD, NP, RN, or AP Esthetician in certain states).

-Types

 There are several types of chemical peels.

 α-hydroxy acid peels

 Alpha hydroxy acids (AHAs) are naturally occurring carboxylic acids such as glycolic acid, a natural constituent of sugar cane juice, and lactic acid, found in sour milk and tomato juice as well as being produced endogenously during normal metabolism and exercise.
 This is the mildest of the peel formulas and produces light peels for treatment of fine wrinkles, areas of dryness, uneven pigmentation and acne.
 Alpha hydroxy acids can also be mixed with facial washes, serums or creams in lesser concentrations as part of a daily skin-care regimen to improve the skin's texture.

 There are five usual fruit acids: citric acid, glycolic acid, lactic acid, malic acid and tartaric acid.
 Many other alpha hydroxy acids exist and are used.

 AHA peels are not indicated for treating wrinkles.

 AHA peels may cause stinging, skin redness, mild skin irritation, and dryness.

 Higher pH levels and lower percentages of hydroxy acids are commonly used as home peels.
 These will not work as quickly as an in-office procedure, but can be economical for many people.